WizKnight/DockersGenAI/README.md

 # DockersGenAI

+Gen AI app for text generation
-App build with Dockers and Huggingface spaces
+[App build with Dockers and Huggingface spaces]